sysmake-dev/pchs-jrotc-case-study/README.md

 The final result is a structured, multi-page website that supports both public-facing communication and internal program needs.

-The system allows student leadership to post announcements, update events, maintain leaderhsip listings, and manage gallery content.
-All without risking the integrit of the site.
+The system allows student leadership to post announcements, update events, maintain leadership listings, and manage gallery content.
+All without risking the integrity of the site.

 This provides a sustainable and scalable solution for programs that rely on rotating, non-technical contributors.